CarbonORM/.github/profile/README.md

 ##### Browser Support

 Our middleware ORM's do not require a browser.
 The CarbonReact and Javascript bindings send full JSON SQL with does require large request URI's.
 This is typically not an issue for most applications, but may require a few custom configurations to your CDN and Apache/Nginx/etc server.
 This also means, for now, we **genearlly do not support Microsoft Edge browser**.
-Requests other than GET will work for all browers.
-Many small requests, or simple select statments, will also work.
+A plan to use WebSockets to optionally facillitate requests would allow Edge support, but no timeline has been set.
+Many small simple select statments will work.
 When a Select gets complex with joins you generally will see anywhere from 2,000 - 12,000 characters being sent to the backend system.
 Queries may be even longer and C6 defines no limit on its own.

 | Browser |	Max URL Length | Notes |
 | ------- | --------------:| ---- |